AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/workfront-integration-for-aem/installation-guide.md

 To complete the setup process you will need to work with Hoodoo Digital to get all the necessary configurations in place.&nbsp; These may be different for each user based on your company's security and other setups.&nbsp;

 <!--
-To arrange an installation session please contact Hoodoo Digital: help@hoodoo.digital or (801) 896-9667.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">To arrange an installation session please contact Hoodoo Digital: help@hoodoo.digital or (801) 896-9667.&nbsp;</p>
 -->

 # 3 - Externalizer

-Check that `Day CQ Link Externalizer` has been set properly.
+Check that ```Day CQ Link Externalizer``` has been set properly.
 Day CQ Link Externalizer configuration can be found on AEM’s Web Console Configuration (<aem-server>/system/console/configMgr).
-Check that `author`domain is set to your AEM’s author instance domain.
+Check that ```author```domain is set to your AEM’s author instance domain.

 ![](assets/externalizer-350x154.png)